 The radiation in a mammogram can't be good.
 It seems like it could even cause cancer.

 There is no evidence of radiation from screening mammograms causing breast cancer.
 But one in eight Northwest women will get breast cancer in her lifetime.
+The radiation dose from a mammogram is about the same as you get from the environment in seven weeks.

 Is there more radiation in a 3-D mammogram?